openshift/openshift-origin-design/web-console/4.0-designs/code-editors/code-editor.md

 ![pic 1](img/1.png)

 - The code area is borderless at the top and has the button bar at the bottom as a separator.
-- The Edit action can be removed from the Actions dropdown on every detail page.
-Users can access the tab as needed.
-- The Download and Expand links are sticky in the top right corner of the YAML editor, with a vertical separator between them.
+- The Download, Expand, and View Samples links are sticky in the top right corner of the YAML editor, with vertical separators between them.
 The icons belong to the left of each link.
   - Download will produce a YAML output for the user to view outside of OpenShift.
   - Expand will allow a user to view the code in fullscreen mode.
+  - View Samples will open a panel for resources that have available templates.

+#### Expanded State
 ![pic 2](img/2.png)

 - When the editor is expanded, it takes up the entire screen, covering the console entirely (including navigation and masthead).